+Whenever possible take samples prior to packaging to prevent bagging cuts.
+Samples can be cut inside the gin press box using "cookie cutters" attached to the platens.
+The cut sample can then be pulled after the bale is ejected from the bale press box but before the bale is packaged.

-Samples can be cut in the gin press box utilizing "cookie cutters" and can be pulled prior to being packaged.
-The following is a list of currently utilized patching materials and techniques.
-This information is intended to assist gin, warehouse, and textile operators in the identification of patching material types.
-Current packaging suppliers can provide more information regarding materials available.
+Following is a list of some current patching materials and techniques.
+This information is intended to help gins, warehouses, and textile mills identify types of patching materials.
+Current packaging suppliers can provide more information regarding available materials.